openapi-ts/openapi-typescript/README.md

 #### Better \$ref generation

-swagger-to-ts v1 would attempt to resolve and flatten `$ref`s.
+openapi-typescript v1 would attempt to resolve and flatten `$ref`s.
 This was bad because it would break on circular references (which both Swagger and TypeScript allow), and resolution also slowed it down.

 In v2, your `$ref`s are preserved as-declared, and TypeScript does all the work.
-Now the responsibility is on your schema to handle collisions rather than swagger-to-ts, which is a better approach in general.
+Now the responsibility is on your schema to handle collisions rather than openapi-typescript, which is a better approach in general.

 #### No Wrappers